Coqire/Bageks-Equiney-AddOn-1.18.2/README.md

 ### ***About The Mod***
 Bagek's Equiney Add-On *{BEAOM}* is a mod that is both an addon and its own mod.
 It brings more variety of new tack for SWEM horses.

-*All* tack and *most* items/blocks in this mod will be eventually crafted using either Sunburst, -- or --, which can be found in caves, creative mode or loot chests.
+*All* tack and *most* items/blocks in this mod will be eventually crafted using either Sunburst, Equium or Coralarite, which can be found in caves, creative mode or loot chests.
 All items/blocks will eventually be able to be crafted and available to view in JEI.

 Besides the new tack the equiney add-on will bring new items/blocks like;